STAT545-UBC-hw-2018-19/hw01-CeciliaLe07/README.md

 1. I'm a big fan of **R**.

-2. I love :coffee: but fur now I only can drink *decaf* :-1:
+2. I love :coffee: but for now I only can drink *decaf* :-1:

 3. I really like this quote: